riyoneri/study-projects--react/README.md

 # Scrimba React Projects

-This is one of the multiple React projects I wrked on as part of the Scrimba course.
+This is one of the multiple React projects I worked on as part of the React study journey.

 ## Projects included: